automaticanalysis/automaticanalysis/aa_engine/aaq/readme.md

 aaq_parpool has been developed from aaq_matlab_pct (see below).
 The streamcache/real-time code in aaq_matlab_pct has not been ported.

+##Legacy

 ### aaq_matlab_pct.m
 aaq_matlab_pct starts and reserves a pool of Matlab workers with __parpool__ prior to any module computation.
-Parallelisation is achieved via __spmd__. aaq_matlab_pct is outdated and deprecated; its designated successor is aaq_parpool.
+Parallelisation is achieved via __spmd__.
+Usage of aaq_matlab_pct is deprecated; its designated successor is aaq_parpool.

 Scenarios for usage are the same as for aaq_parpool.

 ### aaq_qsub.m
-Predecessor of aaq_batch, which originally used createJob/ createTask to run independent jobs on a parallel cluster initiated with __parcluster__.
+Predecessor of aaq_batch using createJob/ createTask to run independent jobs on a parallel cluster initiated with __parcluster__.

+Scenarios for usage are the same as for aaq_batch.

 ### aaq_qsub_debug.m, aaq_qsub_monitor_jobs.m
-Outdated variants of aaq_qsub using createJob/createTask, and intended for debugging.
+Variants of aaq_qsub using createJob/createTask, and intended for debugging.

 ### aaq_condor.m
 Queue processor for HTCondor.
 There is work in progress to substitute it using the HTCondor integration script (available for R2020b and up) and aaq_batch.
 See https://www.mathworks.com/matlabcentral/fileexchange/78823-parallel-computing-toolbox-plugin-for-matlab-parallel-server-with-htcondor?s_tid=srchtitle